k9w/instructions/git_setup.md

 ```

 Now on the origin, on your local laptop where you first started this
-repo, setup the remote to the server path you just setup..
+repo, setup the remote to the server path you just setup.

 ```
 $ git remote add origin <server>:/home/<username>/git-repos/dotfiles.git